forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 Most diesel engines will have a primary and a secondary filter.
 I recommend always changing both together.
 You may be tempted to change just the secondary since it is easier to get to, but it is better to do both, especially when there has been a complaint about power.
 If that fixes the problem, you should empty the filters and see what was causing the issues.
 You may need to drain the tank if there is a substantial amount of water or trash in it.

+Remember this could be poor fuel quality as well.
+Important questions to ask are how oul is my diesel?
+Where did i fuel up?
+See my article on [how long can diesel last](/storing-diesel-fuel/)

 ## 2. Your Diesel Engine Has Check engine light

 You might be thinking, well, duh! 🙄 Well, read on before you judge.
 A check engine light indicates that there is an issue with the systems or sensors on your system.
 If it is on, start here and see why.